 Fruit to Ripening – Reproducing

 When the fruits are visible, plant’s nutrient requirements are pretty much at its maximum.
-Plant is putting all its energy to grow the fruits with viable seeds in them to guarantee its continuity.
+Plant is using all its energy to grow the fruits with viable seeds in them to guarantee its continuity.
 Soil needs to have a good balance of mycorrhiza and bacteria along with moisture.
 A mulch layer will be keeping the roots cool and temperature fluctuations between the day and night are minimum.
-Stem is strong and vigorously growing.
+The stem is strong and vigorously growing.
 Leaves are large and ready to utilize the sun’s rays.
 Calcium is the main ingredient here at this stage along with potassium and phosphorus in lesser amounts (than other stages).
-Nitrogen is still required in very little amount, if the soil is healthy, the residual nitrogen should be enough.
+Nitrogen is still required in very little amounts, if the soil is healthy, the residual nitrogen should be enough.

-When the fruits are ripening, there is a strong bug pressure.
-As the plants are trying to guarantee their next generation, bugs are also trying to lay eggs to suitable plants for the next generation (or they already did).
+When the fruits are ripening, there is strong bug pressure.
+As the plants are trying to guarantee their next generation, bugs are also trying to lay eggs on suitable plants for the next generation (or they already have).
 Leaves are eaten, fruits have already maggots in them, soil bugs are everywhere.
 If you want balance in your garden, you must have a bug hotel and various sizes of bird boxes scattered in and around your land so that natural predators are also around.
 You should prune the plant removing old, yellow leaves and new growth that is shading the fruit but if the leaves are close to fruit, leave them there.
 At this stage water requirements are not huge like other stages.
 Reduced water increases the concentration of sap sugars and bugs do not like eating too much sugar, as the sugar converts to alcohol in their body and they become lunch for birds while flying drunk.
 The plant needs greater levels of calcium and consistent levels of phosphorus and potassium, and calcium almost 1:1 ratio.